TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

 ## The Data Transformation Layer

 Here, I'd be using _**Kinesis Data Firehose**_, in conjuction with _**AWS Glue**_.

-### Why Firehose + Glue?
+### _Why did I use Firehose + Glue?_

-&#8594; We'd be using KDF for capturing and loading streaming data reliably into Data Stores / Analytical Tools (In our case, S3 would be our Data Store).
+&#8594; We'd be using **_KDF for capturing and loading streaming data_** reliably into Data Stores / Analytical Tools (In our case, S3 would be our Data Store).
 It's fully managed, and scales automatically to match the throughput of incoming data.
-However, tt can help with _minimal _processing
+However, it can help with only _minimal _processing

+**_Rationale behind using Glue_**
-&#8594; Rationale behind using Glue:- As a central Metadata Repository through Data Catalog.
+As a central Metadata Repository through Data Catalog.
 The Schema Definitions it stores, enhances querying capabilities in Athena. **Athena can use the Schema Information from the Data Catalog for querying data stored in S3.**
 (I've shared the Table Definition above, Firehose references this definition in Glue)

-## Data Enrichment through Lambda
+## Lambda?
+For enriching the data...

 &#8594; Designed to processes streaming data, focusing on data transformation and standardisation.
 Sets up logging for monitoring, **converts pickupDate and dropoffDate fields to ISO 8601 format.** Having decoded the records from base-64, it **inserts the source 'NYCTAXI' column.**
 Function has been designed to handle errors, generating responses for each processed record, and manages batch processing as well.